dmytrobazavluk/tasks/PROGRESS.md

 ### ✅ Sidebar Navigation with Tabs
 - **Today tab**: All incomplete tasks + tasks completed today
 - **Category tabs**: All tasks with that category (one tab per unique category)
+- **Project tabs**: All tasks with that project (one tab per unique project)
+- **Future tab**: All tasks scheduled for future (both "soon" and specific dates)
 - **Closed Tasks tab**: Completed tasks without active countdown (ready for archival)
 - Task counts displayed next to each tab
 - Active tab highlighted in blue
-- One-click filtering by category or status
+- One-click filtering by category, project, or status
+- Future tab hidden when no scheduled tasks exist

-### ✅ Task Scheduling
+### ✅ Task Scheduling (Enhanced)
+- Schedule tasks "some time in the future" (no specific date)
 - Schedule tasks for specific future dates
-- Scheduled tasks only appear on their assigned date (not in Today tab)
+- Scheduled tasks only appear on Future tab or their assigned date (not in Today tab initially)
 - When scheduled date arrives, task automatically moves to Today tab
 - Validation prevents scheduling for past/current dates
+- Future tab shows both "soon" tasks first, then date-specific tasks in descending order

 ### ✅ Drag-and-Drop Reordering
 - Draggable handle (⋮⋮) on left side of each incomplete task in Today tab